hanernlee/WDI-PROJECT-5-WishList/README.md

 ## Key Features

 - Users can sign in and immediately add items to their Wi$hList
-- Users can mark item as "done", revert "done" action or delete item without page refresh
+- Users can add item, mark item as "done", revert the "done" action or delete item without any page refresh

 ***